matwerber1/aws-redshift-query-optimizer-for-views/README.md

 ## Sort keys

-While Redshift does support a standard `EXPLAIN` command to show a query plan, the query plan will not indicate whether sort keys are being utilized to reduce the number of scanned rows in a query.
+While Redshift's `EXPLAIN` will show you a query plan, the plan will not indicate whether sort keys are would be utilized to reduce the number of scanned rows in a query.
 Instead, you may inspect the `SVL_QUERY_SUMMARY` view and inspect the `is_rrscan` column.
 Here, a value of `y` indicates that a range-restricted scan occurred - in other words, that a sort key was leveraged to reduce the number of rows scanned.

 1. First, let's query our **item** table using the sort key `i_item_sk` in a WHERE predicate: